Dee68/milestone_project3/README.md

 ### BUGS OR ERRORS
 The following bug was found and squashed:

 During the development process, the desire to give a good user experience was placed as the priority as a result, the code to achieve that aim was refactored several times.
-Finally, this was achieved by introducing the function (do_options) and validating each user input in the (create_user) function.
+Finally, this was achieved, by introducing the function (do_options) and validating each user input in the (create_user) function.

 ### UNFIXED BUGS